-The following table presents information regarding the fees estimated and billed by BDO for the 2013 fiscal year.
+The following table presents information regarding the fees estimated and billed by BDO for the 2014 and 2013 fiscal years.

-Audit Fees
+Nature of Services 2014 Fiscal Year 2013 Fiscal Year

-\$ 1,742,000
+Audit Fees \$2,266 \$1,742

-Audit-Related Fees -
+Audit-Related Fees 70 15

-Tax Fees -
+Tax Fees 14

-All Other Fees 15,000
+All Other Fees 0

-Total Fees 5 1,757,000
+Total Fees \$2,350 \$1,757

 Audit Fees.
-This category includes professional services rendered for the audit of our Consolidated Financial Statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2013, review of our Unaudited Condensed Consolidated Financial Statements included in our Quarterly Report on Form 10-Q for the quarter ended September 30, 2013, and services that were provided in connection with statutory or regulatory filings or engagements.
+This category includes professional services rendered for the audit of our consolidated financial statements included in our annual reports, review of our unaudited condensed consolidated financial statements included in our quarterly reports, and services that were provided in connection with statutory or regulatory filings or engagements.